sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 User interfaces are known as "shells" on systems with mulltiple command interpreters.

+### Signal

+* __in operating system concepts:__ A signal is used in UNIX systems to notify a process that a particular event has occured.
+* __in instant messaging:__ A P2P encrypted, privacy-centric instant messaging application available for mobile phones and desktops.

 ### SMP

 Symmetric multiprocessing. each processirs performs all tasks within the operating system.
 SMP means that all processors are peers.
 No controller-worker relationship exists between them.

+### Socket

+An endpoint of inter-process communication.

 ### Status information